Juanita Terblanche: Early life and education

-Terblanche was born on the 14th of December 1970 to Chris and Ina Hattingh.
-Her father, a direct descendant of the Cape Colony free burgher Hans Heinrich Hattingh, was a Potchefstroom City Councillor before joining the Democratic Alliance and becoming a member of the North West Provincial Legislature.
+Terblanche was born on 14 December 1970 to Chris and Ina Hattingh.
+Her father, a direct descendant of the Cape Colony free burgher Hans Heinrich Hattingh and his wife Susannah Visser, was a Potchefstroom City Councillor before joining what is now the Democratic Alliance and becoming a member of the North West Provincial Legislature.
+Her other ancestry includes descent from the Khoi interpreter Krotoa by way of the family of the Boer statesman Paul Kruger.

+She attended Potchefstroom University, and graduated with a degree in Art History prior to entering politics.